makuwajoshua/Profile/README.md

 # ⚒️ Tools and Technologies
 * Python 🐍
   * sys for system exit handling.
-  * DateTime for task date management.
+  * DateTime for task data management.

  ## Acknowledgments
-Special thanks HyperionDev community and mentors for their continuous support.
+Special thanks to the HyperionDev community and mentors for their continuous support.